bounce-rs/bounce/book-src/core-api.md

 The Future Notion API is a low-level API to execute asynchronous tasks.

-If you are trying to interact with a backend API, it is recommended to use the [Query API](query-api.md) instead.
+If you want to interact with an API, it is recommended to use the [Query API](query-api.md) instead.

 The Query API is built with the Future Notion API.